 Line 29: Opens the output declaration block.
 Lines following this clause are interpreted as output declarations.

-Lines 32-34: The actual script executed by the process to reverse the content of the received files.
+Lines 32-34: The actual script executed by the process to reverse the content of the input files.